 495 Cleveland St, Redfern, 2016

-A popular haunt for both Sydney Swans & Sydney FC fans, the Bat & Ball’s Parkside bar has long been a favoured choice for anyone heading to games at the nearby SFS or SCG.
+A popular pub for both Sydney Swans & Sydney FC fans, the Bat & Ball’s Parkside bar has long been a favoured choice for anyone heading to games at the nearby SFS or SCG.
 Recently revamped with a new menu and a great function area, they offer an awesome British vibe, darts AND quality grub.
-The best Sydney pub for a sports loving lad.

 The Paddo Inn